Kelly Sims Gallagher

 Kelly Sims Gallagher is a professor of energy and environmental policy and Dean of the Fletcher School at Tufts University.
 Gallagher was appointed the dean in 2024, and retains her appointments as director of the Center for International Environment & Resource Policy and the Climate Policy Lab at Tufts.
 Her research focuses on energy technology and climate policy across the United States and China.

 Personal life and education

-Born in Denver, Colorado, on August 21, 1973, Kelly Megan Sims was raised in Evergreen by parents William J. and JoAnn Sims.
+Born in Denver, Colorado, on August 21, 1973, Kelly Megan Sims was raised in Evergreen.
 During her upbringing she "took a clean and natural environment for granted" until moving to Los Angeles, California to attend Occidental College.
 There, she suffered from pneumonia due to air pollution, which led her to complete a second major in environmental studies.

 Sims married Kevin Paul Gallagher in the Goddard Chapel on June 16, 2001.
 The couple have two children, born 2005 and 2009.

+Sims Gallagher was the niece of economist Christopher A. Sims.